activeagenda/documentation/Readme.md

 * Run the script: ./aa-patch BOf.X.zip
 * Run ./aa-permiss to set the access permissions to files and directories

-## Framework installation
+## Application auto generation
 * Configure root user the database in ./s2a/active_agenda/gen-config.php (you can remove this file later, when application development is finished)
-* Configure database user and password in ./s2a/active_agenda/gen-config.php (search for "Database connection string")
+* Configure database user and password in ./s2a/active_agenda/config.php (search for "Database connection string")
 * Prepare application admin username and password requested during an interactive installation
 * Run ./aa-permiss to set the access permissions to files and directories
 * Run ./s2a/s2a.php -m mod -l pl_PL (several runs may be needed)